isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         if (int n = free_slots--) return &pool[n];
     }

-Here, we have a problem:
+Here we have a problem:
 This is perfectly good code in a single-threaded program, but have two threads execute this and there is a race condition on `free_slots` so that two threads might get the same value and `free_slots`.
 That's (obviously) a bad data race, so people trained in other languages might try to fix it like this: